Our Campaign Work

 Cast Iron Lampposts.

 A new campaign is being developed at present in an effort to try protect the remaining 300 Victorian, cast iron lamp posts in Colchester.
 These posts, made by a number of Colchester Foundry’s, were originally erected for gas lighting and later converted for electric lighting.
-Until about fifteen years ago they had been looked after by Colchester Borough Council Highways Department.
+From the beginning they were looked after by Colchester Borough Council.
 Lamp columns were painted and even replaced from a stock of posts help at the Jarmin Road Depot.
-However since County Highways took over responsibility for our roads this work has stopped.
+However since Essex County Highways took over responsibility for our roads in 2005 this work has stopped.
 County Highways do no maintenance of these cast iron posts and have made it clear they will not be doing so in future.
 They are being left to rot!
 And any that are damaged are replaced with steel posts.
 One hundred and fifty year old posts, made in Colchester, are gradually being replaced with steel posts with a lifetime of fifteen years.

 As you can see many of these historic lampposts now look sadly neglected, with peeling paint and bare, rusting metal.
 There will be more to report on this very soon.